kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta3.md

 <ul>
 <li>The deprecated &quot;ClusterConfiguration.useHyperKubeImage&quot; field has been removed.
 Kubeadm no longer supports the hyperkube image.</li>
-<li>The &quot;ClusterConfiguration.DNS.Type&quot; field has been removed since CoreDNS is the only supported
+<li>The &quot;ClusterConfiguration.dns.type&quot; field has been removed since CoreDNS is the only supported
 DNS server type by kubeadm.</li>
 <li>Include &quot;datapolicy&quot; tags on the fields that hold secrets.
 This would result in the field values to be omitted when API structures are printed with klog.</li>
-<li>Add &quot;InitConfiguration.SkipPhases&quot;, &quot;JoinConfiguration.SkipPhases&quot; to allow skipping
+<li>Add &quot;InitConfiguration.skipPhases&quot;, &quot;JoinConfiguration.skipPhases&quot; to allow skipping
 a list of phases during kubeadm init/join command execution.</li>
-<li>Add &quot;InitConfiguration.NodeRegistration.ImagePullPolicy&quot; and &quot;JoinConfiguration.NodeRegistration.ImagePullPolicy&quot;
+<li>Add &quot;InitConfiguration.nodeRegistration.imagePullPolicy&quot; and &quot;JoinConfiguration.nodeRegistration.imagePullPolicy&quot;
 to allow specifying the images pull policy during kubeadm &quot;init&quot; and &quot;join&quot;.
 The value must be one of &quot;Always&quot;, &quot;Never&quot; or &quot;IfNotPresent&quot;.
 &quot;IfNotPresent&quot; is the default, which has been the existing behavior prior to this addition.</li>
-<li>Add &quot;InitConfiguration.Patches.Directory&quot;, &quot;JoinConfiguration.Patches.Directory&quot; to allow
+<li>Add &quot;InitConfiguration.patches.directory&quot;, &quot;JoinConfiguration.patches.directory&quot; to allow
 the user to configure a directory from which to take patches for components deployed by kubeadm.</li>
 <li>Move the BootstrapToken* API and related utilities out of the &quot;kubeadm&quot; API group to a new group
 &quot;bootstraptoken&quot;.
 The kubeadm API version v1beta3 no longer contains the BootstrapToken* structures.</li>